-Cost Factors Considered within the Framework of Full Cost of Electricity White Paper Generation Connectivity Consumers Capital Costs O&M Costs Regulation, Taxes, and Subsidies Environment Human Health Socio-economic The History and Evolution of the U.S. Electricity Industry ~ 1 ~ 1 ~ ~ New U.S. Power Costs: by County, with Environmental Externalities ~ 1 1 ~ 1 Household Energy Costs for Texans 1 1 Integrating Community Values into the Full Cost of Electricity 1 Integrating Photovoltaic Generation: Cost of Integrating Distributed Photovoltaic Generation to the Utility Distribution Circuits 1 1 1 1 Market-calibrated Forecasts for Natural Gas Prices 1 ~ ~ Trends in Transmission, Distribution, and Administration Costs for U.S. Investor Owned Electric Utilities 1 1 1 EPA's Valuation of Environmental Externalities from Electricity Production 1 1 ~ 1 1 ~ Estimation of Transmission Costs for New Generation ~ 1 Federal Financial Support for Electricity Generation Technologies 1 ~ 1 1 Impact of renewable generation on operational reserves requirements: When more could be less (forthcoming) 1 1 1 Unit-commitment, dispatch, and capacity expansion modeling of ERCOT 1 1 1 State-level Financial Support for Electricity Generation Technologies (forthcoming) 1 1 1 ~ The Past and Future of Net Metering for distributed Energy (forthcoming) ~ 1 1 1 1 1 The Levelized Cost of Electricity in Microgrids (forthcoming) ~ 1 1 1 1 ~
+Cost Factors Considered within the Framework of Full Cost of Electricity White Paper Generation Connectivity Consumers Capital Costs O&M Costs Regulation, Taxes, and Subsidies Environment Human Health Socio-economic The History and Evolution of the U.S. Electricity Industry 1 1 1 1 1 ~ New U.S. Power Costs: by County, with Environmental Externalities 1 1 1 1 1 Household Energy Costs for Texans 1 1 Integrating Community Values into the Full Cost of Electricity 1 Integrating Photovoltaic Generation: Cost of Integrating Distributed Photovoltaic Generation to the Utility Distribution Circuits 1 1 1 1 Market-calibrated Forecasts for Natural Gas Prices ~ 1 ~ Trends in Transmission, Distribution, and Administration Costs for U.S. Investor Owned Electric Utilities 1 1 1 EPA's Valuation of Environmental Externalities from Electricity Production ~ 1 1 ~ 1 ~ Estimation of Transmission Costs for New Generation 1 1 Federal Financial Support for Electricity Generation Technologies 1 1 1 1 ~ Impact of renewable generation on operational reserves requirements: When more could be less 1 1 1 Unit-commitment, dispatch, and capacity expansion modeling of ERCOT 1 1 1 ~ New Utility Business Models 1 1 1 1 1 1 1 ~ Quantifying Diversity of Electricity Generation in the U.S. 1 State-level Financial Support for Electricity Generation Technologies 1 ~ 1 1 ~